Mindfulness program may improve some rheumatoid arthritis symptoms

 “Mindfulness is a way to slow down and be in the present moment and that's what mindfulness training is, so in a mindfulness class people focus on breathing and relaxation and that's sort of how they ease into a practice of meditation,” she said.

-MBSR classes are widely available at hospitals and privately, as well as through online programs (bit.ly/1vjU4kG), Kreiter said.
+MBSR classes are widely available at hospitals and privately, as well as through online programs (bit.ly/1vjU4kG), Kreitzer said.

 “People can just check with local healthcare facilities or even use Google to see if there are any mindfulness programs in their communities,” she said.